 How do I access the Adult Project at Action for ASD?

 Anyone seeking a diagnosis or that has a diagnosis of Asperger Syndrome and is aged 16+ years can self-refer to the project.

 Please contact the Adult Services Manager on 01282 415455 or email@example.com who will arrange to send out registration forms and will arrange a meeting with you.
 Alternatively, you can download the forms by clicking on the links on the top left of this page.

 After referral forms have been received then you will be invited to come and meet with the Adult Services Manager, who will give you more information about the project and give you dates of upcoming groups and events.

 How can this project help professionals/organisations working with people with High Functioning Autism and Asperger Syndrome?

 Work and liaise with professionals/practitioners within East Lancashire PCT who are working with adults with Asperger Syndrome/High Functioning Autism to provide specialist advice and information.

-Work with the PCT and other statutory orgs. to improve the pathways, diagnosis and experience of adults with Asperger Syndrome following guidance from NICE and Adult Autism Strategy.
+Work with the CCG and other statutory organisations to improve the pathways, diagnosis and experience of adults with Asperger Syndrome following guidance from NICE and Adult Autism Strategy.